willll/saturn-docker/Documentation/VisualIdiot.md

 ### Visual Studio Code Configuration

-Lets try to build https://github.com/willll/saturn_helloworld
+Let's try to build [saturn_helloworld](https://github.com/willll/saturn_helloworld).

-+ Clone the repository, either from VSCode (https://code.visualstudio.com/docs/sourcecontrol/intro-to-git) or CLI, make sure to clone it into the folder shared with the docker images
++ Clone the repository, either from VSCode ([Git Integration Documentation](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git)) or via CLI.
+Make sure to clone it into the folder shared with the Docker images.
-+ Tasks are already configured into .vscode/tasks.json :
++ Tasks are already configured in `.vscode/tasks.json`:

 ```JSON
     {